-The Bahia Marina is owned and operated by Wes Williams and his family.
+Wes Williams and his family own and operate the Bahia Marina.
 They lived in one of the 5 apartments on the property.
-That was until Hurricane Harvey come to visit and displaced them.
-The family has finally found a house to rent while they do clean up and repairs.
+That was until Hurricane Harvey came to visit and displaced them.
+The family has finally found a house to rent while they clean up and repair.

-So he jumped all in and made a place people love to gather and share their lives together.
-The day I called to do the interview, he was taking a break from his grandchildren that had spent the day with him, cleaning the dock.
+He jumped in and made a place where people love to gather and share their lives together.
+The day I called to do the interview, he took a break from his grandchildren, who spent the day cleaning the dock.
 He realized that life was too precious to waste it.

-Here it is six months since the Hurricane Harvey hit and repairs are slow, because his income came from renting out the boat slips.
-With 31 slips damaged, and many boats sunk he was unable to rent any.
-As we spoke he was excited that he had 65% of the boat slips repaired and rented.
-He was on his way to Recovering from the worst storm in Texas history.
+Here it is six months since Hurricane Harvey hit, and repairs are slow, because his income came from renting out the boat slips.
+With 31 slips damaged, and many boats sunk, he was unable to rent any.
+As we spoke, he was excited that he had 65% of the boat slips repaired and rented.
+He was on his way to recovering from the worst storm in Texas history.